 SSD's improve game patch installs, too.
 The SSD on the PS5 is, according to Cerny, 100x faster.
 There is Custom Flash Controller in the PS5 to help this, to ensure no bottlenecks.
 Priority requests are very important in games, and this controller helps deliver these.
 5.5GB/s is the bandwidth the PS5 is capable of — nice!

 The Sony PS5 is going to support external hard disc drives.
 Cerny also confirms that the Sony PS5 will support modular M2 SSD drives, meaning people can increase their storage.
-These SSDs need to be as fast as the stock PS5 SSD though to work, so 5.5GB/s.
+These SSDs need to be as fast as the stock PS5 SSD though to work (making this Samsung SSD a day one purchase), so 5.5GB/s.
 M2 PCIe 4.0 SSDs are coming that support up to 7GB/s.
 However, Cerny says don't buy an M2 drive until later in the year to ensure compatibility.

 Sony PS5 specs: Graphics and audio